 This wine is one of relatively few standard bearers for the extended skin contact revival that’s not from Collio or Slovenian Brda.
-La Stoppa are based in Emilia Romagna, home to a rich, meaty cuisine and of course Lambrusco.
-Elena Pantaleoni makes this blend of Malvasia di Candia Aromatica, Ortrugo and Trebbiano in honour of the estate’s founder Giancarlo Ageno.
+La Stoppa are based in Emilia Romagna, home to a rich, meaty cuisine and of course Lambrusco (itself experiencing a bit of a quality revival).
+Elena Pantaleoni makes this very typical local blend of Malvasia di Candia Aromatica, Ortrugo and Trebbiano in honour of the estate’s founder Giancarlo Ageno.

 Ageno spends 30 days on its skins, and is not for the faint of heart.
 The 2010 has a definite whiff of sour apple, along with exotic aromas of black tea and spices, but then leads to such a gorgeously nutty, fruit-driven palate that it gets away with the slightly volatile nose.
 I love the texture of this wine, and the crunchy red fruit.
 Red you say?
 Well, just try serving this really blind (ie: so that the liquid can’t be seen), and I guarantee these are the flavours that come through – cranberry & redcurrant in particular.